black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Inside the map(), add a return statement with backticks where you will interpolate all the elements responsible to displaying the song details.

 Inside the backticks, create an li element with an id attribute of song-${song.id} and a class attribute of playlist-song.

+# Step 21
+Create a button element with class playlist-song-info.
+Inside the button, add a span element with the class playlist-song-title, then interpolate song.title as the text.